Music, with its profound impact on human emotions, has the power to inspire and motivate.

 I imagine you had similar conversations when you defined your Brand Story.

-Is your brand modern and hi-tech.
-Does it have open plan offices with break out rooms and glass walls?
-Or are you a red leather chair in a 300yr old academic institution, surrounded by rows of old books?
+Is your brand modern and hi-tech?
+Does it have open-plan offices with breakout rooms and glass walls?
+Or are you a red leather chair in a 300-year-old academic institution, surrounded by rows of old books?

 Both look different and sound different.